 During your journey you will meet a local donation co-ordinator who will explain your options in more detail, support you through your journey and answer any questions you may have.
 In addition, we have expert on site professional counsellors who are here to listen and support you throughout your treatment.

 It’s easy to get started, our new patient enquiry team will give you the help and support you need.

-Frozen egg donation: you can choose your donor online from a large selection of donors in our CARE Fertility egg bank.
+Frozen egg donation: you can choose your donor online in our CARE Fertility egg bank.
 You can select either a standard set of 6 eggs or a large set of 9 eggs.
 The eggs are thawed at your convenience, then fertilised either with partner or donor sperm, cultured in CARE laboratories, and then your embryos are ready for your embryo transfer.